inrd/tzara/nodes_list.md

 - [adenv] : an attack/decay envelope generator.
 Outputs a value in range [0..1] at output {env}.
 When it receives a pulse at {clock}, it starts the attack stage and when the envelope reaches 1, it starts the decay stage until it reaches 0.
 An optional VCA is built-in so you can route a signal to the {vca} input and get the scaled version of that signal at the {vca} output.
 	- inputs: clock, attack(Ms), decay(Ms), vca
 	- outputs: env, vca
+- [asrenv] : an attack/sustain/release envelope generator.
+Outputs a value in range [0..1] at output {env}.
+When it receives a non-zero value at {gate}, it starts the attack stage.
+When the envelope reaches the value of {gate} (between 0 and 1 to act as velocity), it holds the value as long as {gate} is not zero, and then it starts the release stage until it reaches 0.
+An optional VCA is built-in so you can route a signal to the {vca} input and get the scaled version of that signal at the {vca} output.
+	- inputs: gate, attack(Ms), release(Ms), vca
+	- outputs: env, vca
 - [select] : if {index} is 0, outputs 0 otherwise ouputs the value of the corresponding input.
 	- inputs: index, in1, in2, in3, in4, in5, in6, in7, in8
 	- outputs: out